Vyral/base-template/_posts/2022-03-29-our-five-star-plan-sets-us-apart.md

 The key thing that sets us apart from other Realtors is that we’re design-forward.
 We sell with style**.
 We prepare our homes by professionally cleaning, staging, and marketing them with HD photography and a full 3D walk-through.** We also provide all of our buyers with a one-year home warranty.

 We do all of this because we don’t want our sellers to have to worry about a thing.
 We cover all the costs involved with our five-star plan, which allows our buyers to move into a home that’s ready for them.
-This process helps sellers improve their home’s aesthetic, and buyers will pay more money because they see the value in what we’ve done.
+This process helps sellers improve their homes' aesthetics, and buyers will pay more money because they see the value in what we’ve done.

 {% include pullquote.html %}